Thursday, May 31, 2012

 I have been to Cuba twice, as part of my post-search journey.
 It's a mixed bag of emotions how I feel about the Cuban culture, the revolution and my people.
 My travels there also made me realize how much my upbringing impacted who I was; that those who raised me influenced me as much as the natural drives within me.
 And when my adopted father passed before my second daughter was born I followed Jewish tradition in naming her (using the first initial of the deceased name).
 Havana, it combined the love of my (adopted) father and the love of my roots.

 I highly recommend this film.
-It is a very powerful film about one man's story that can relate to us all; Lose, Wondering, Longing, Searching.
+It is a very powerful film about one man's story that can relate to us all; Loss, Wondering, Longing, Searching.
 And if the time comes, and I want to have another way (other than my voice) to share with my girls what makes their mother tick, I will pick Miel Para Oshun for movie night.
 Because movies can, and often do, tell our story for us, sometimes better than we can.

 My birth mother, Susan Blizzard (r), maternal